Open Letter: Make DMs Safe

 - Texts between iPhone and Androids are not end-to-end encrypted.
 To fix this, Apple and Google need to work together.
 Google has proposed that Apple implement the RCS messaging protocol in iMessage.
 Apple has thus far refused that request, and suggested that customers "buy their mom an iPhone" if they want to communicate securely with friends and family.

-- Apple iMessage backups are not default end-to-end encrypted.
+- Slack messages are not end-to-end encrypted.

 - Google Chat is not end-to-end encrypted.